rancher/docs/content/rancher/v2.5/en/logging/_index.md

 In the above example, we ensure that our pod only runs on Linux nodes, and we add a `toleration` for the taint we have on all of our Linux nodes.
 You can do the same with Rancher's existing taints, or with your own custom ones.

-### Windows Support

-Clusters with Windows workers support exporting logs from Linux nodes, but Windows node logs are currently unable to be exported.
-Only Linux node logs are able to be exported.

 ### Adding NodeSelector Settings and Tolerations for Custom Taints